Nadav251/aldros/README.md

 # aldros
-This is a git for our software engineering final project
+This is a git for my software engineering final project